imodeveloperlab/dskit/README.md

 > [!WARNING]
-> Support for the **UIKit** version of DSKit is discontinued as the focus shifts increasingly towards SwiftUI, which offers easier development and maintenance.
+> Support for the **UIKit** version of DSKit is discontinued as the focus shifts increasingly towards **SwiftUI**, which offers easier development and maintenance.
 For more information or to migrate, please visit the <a href="https://github.com/imodeveloperlab/dskit-swiftui">**SwiftUI** version.

 Welcome to **DSKit** a Design System for iOS 13+ is an iOS SDK written in Swift with a collection of reusable components, guided by clear standards, that can be assembled to build any number of applications.